Skip to main content

 Students experiment with the ways language features, forms, modes and media can be crafted to construct literary worlds and express complex ideas, emotions and values

 A focused account of the rubric verb students most often ignore, experiment.
-What experimenting with form, mode and media actually means in the imaginative task, why a formal choice must build the world rather than decorate it, and how to take a controlled creative risk that a marker reads as mastery rather than as a stunt.
+What experimenting with form, mode and media actually means in the imaginative task, why a formal choice must build the world rather than decorate it, and how to take a controlled creative risk a marker reads as mastery rather than a stunt.

 Reviewed by: AI editorial process; not yet individually human-reviewed